 I first heard of "dry brushing" when I read Kris Carr's book, Crazy Sexy Cancer when I was in my early 20s.
 I was intrigued and did it for a little bit.
-Unfortunately, I admit that as time went on I wasn't sure I felt any benefits so I let this important health ritual slip and in the last couple of years I have not done any dry brushing.
+Unfortunately, I admit that as time went on I wasn't sure I felt any benefits so I let this important health ritual slip and it didn't become part of my lifestyle routine until I was fighting for my life.
+After looking up and researching all of the health benefits I was shocked and added this back into my daily routine and have never stopped.
+Today I wanted to share those health benefits with y'all!

 1. First, dry brushing stimulates the circulation & lymphatic systems within our body's.